1. Competition rules

 The organization can decide to give some players a ‘Wild Card’, or to put group B and C together.

 In the Open Groups A, B and C will be played nine (9) rounds, in the Compact Groups five (5) rounds, and in the Minis three (3) rounds.

 The pairing in the Open and Compact Groups is according to ‘Swiss on rating’.
 In the Minis groups of four will be formed.
 Each group will play a round robin.

 FIDE rating is leading, in case it is missing a national or an estimated (reasonable) rating.

 In the Open groups a player may ask for a higher group if a national rating is suitable for it, not for a lower group.

-In the compact groups and three-round-event can be made other decisions.
+In the compact groups and minis other decisions can be made.